 - ICS File: a file type which contains iCalendar data.
 Importing from an ICS file is covered in this tutorial.

-- Meetup: Events that are published to a Meetup.com group
+- Meetup: Events that are published by a Meetup.com page, group or individual

 - Eventbrite: Events that are published in Eventbrite.com